stephanBV/django-rest-api-01/README.md

 -- views -> TodosAPIView -> pagination_class = CustomPageNumberPagination
 -- now by default api/todos/ will automatically retrieve what is in pagination.py
 ### end API Pagination ###

 ### Testing APIViews.
 - todos/test.py -> TestListCreateTodos inheriting from APITestCase
 -- when we inherit from APITestCase, we get access to a client (similar to Postman for e.g.)
 -- which means we have now access to all capabilities of a client (get, post, etc..)
 ### end Testing APIViews ###

+#### Testing Detail APIViews
+- helper function: create_todo() to reduce the boilerplate
+- helper class:  TodosAPITestCase to handle create_todo() and autehticate() and pass that class to the other test classes
+- TestListCreateTodos and Test_TodoDetailAPIView inherit from TodosAPITestCase
+- added more testign for update, delete, retrieve
+### end Testing Detail APIViews ###